sthoray/AllRight/README.md

 This creates an APK named `app-debug.apk` in `app\build\outputs\apk\debug` which can be installed on a device.

+## Documentation

+[Developer documentation](https://sthoray.github.io/AllRight/index.html) is generated from KDoc comments using Dokka and hosted on GitHub Pages.

 ## Disclaimer

 This project is not associated with or officially supported by AllGoods.